Concert offerings from Tesla Quartet:

 Meanwhile, John Luther Adams’ The Wind in High Places portrays the icy stillness from the landscape and the weather of the Great North, Alaska where he has spent many years.
 His “outside in” approach signifies the personal style of his music.

-The music of Philip Glass is instantly recognizable for its use of repetitive patterns that oscillate back and forth between triadic harmonies.
+The music of Philip Glass is instantly recognizable for its use of repetitive patterns that oscillate between triadic harmonies.
 However, in his Fifth String Quartet, he ventures beyond his traditional minimalist roots, using formal structures and expressive contrasts.
 While he maintains his unmistakable personal style, this quartet delivers his personal maturity in understanding music.
 He says, “I was thinking that I had really gone beyond the need to write a serious string quartet and that I could write a quartet that is about musicality, which in a certain way is the most serious subject.”
 In this quartet, he demonstrates the musical inspiration derived from within itself.

 Breaking with Tradition